pran-ekaiva006/Plum_quiz/README.md

 ---

-Built with ❤️ using React + TypeScript + Groq AI
+Built with ❤️ using React + JavaScript + Groq AI